Embed our widget

 url?: string;

-// The CSS selector for the target element you want the Insurance Portal injected into.
+// The CSS selector for the target element you want the Portal injected into.

 // If no target selector is provided, the widget will inject its default persistent banner and modal.